arborchurch/arbor-web/site/content/page/groups.md

 <div style="font-size: 20px;">

 <p>Groups at Arbor all point in one direction.
-We are making disciples… together.
+We are making disciples together.
 This involves finding Jesus and following Jesus.
-When you sign-up for an Arbor group, you will be walking through our “groups lifecycle” together in community.</p>
+When you sign-up for an Arbor group, you will be walking through our groups lifecycle together in community.</p>

+<p></p>
 <p>BELONG
 Your group begins by establishing TRUST with each other. </p>